|Oracle® Multimedia User's Guide

 For rapid development of media-rich Web applications, Oracle offers developers a Java integrated development environment (IDE), Oracle JDeveloper, that maximizes developer productivity.
 Oracle JDeveloper enables developers to build multitier, component-based Internet applications in Java that use Oracle Multimedia features to create visually attractive applications.
 Oracle Application Development Framework Business Components (ADF Business Components) is the component of JDeveloper that provides a set of intelligent software building blocks to manage common facilities.
-An Oracle Multimedia/ADF Business Components integration package includes media-specific domain classes and a set of utility classes.
+An Oracle Multimedia/ADF Business Components integration package includes media-specific domain classes and a set of utilities.
 The domain classes are wrappers of the classes of Oracle Multimedia Java API, and inherit all the underlying multimedia retrieval, upload, and manipulation methods.
-The domain classes support the ADF Business Components APIs, and provide built-in integrated multimedia capabilities.
-The utility classes support the retrieval, rendering, and uploading of multimedia content.
-Together, they provide a fully featured, integrated application development environment that enables developers to create a wide variety of media-rich applications.
+The domain classes support the ADF Business Components APIs and provide built-in integrated multimedia capabilities, while the utility classes support the retrieval, rendering, and uploading of multimedia content.
+Together, they provide a fully featured, integrated application development environment that enables a developer to create a wide variety of media-rich applications.

 Oracle Multimedia Java API describes three types of stream objects, which provide interfaces to BLOB and BFILE data that can be used by Java Advanced Imaging (JAI).
 These Java classes enable a JAI application to read and write image data stored in a database using Oracle Multimedia OrdImage objects, or in BLOBs or BFILEs.

 Other external sources of media data not currently supported (other than BLOB, BFILE, or URL)